 Students must have a computer or access to one, as well as access to the Internet to send and receive email messages.
 If you are using an email account other than your Marshall email account, (i.e., hotmail, yahoo, aol, etc.) you must set your Marshall email account to forward to your other account.
-In addition, students are required to use MU Online in order to access course materials and assignments in this course.
+In addition, students are required to use MU Online in order to access course materials and assignments in this course (our course is listed as CJ492-CL-201502-detardobora).
 Make certain that you use a computer that is compatible for completing any online course activities.